John Groppo

 John Groppo (August 14, 1921 – June 12, 2013) was an American mason contractor, businessman, and politician.

 Born in Winsted, Connecticut, Groppo served in the United States Marine Corps during World War II.
+Groppo was awarded the Purple Heart Medal for wounds received as a result of enemy action in Guam on July 22, 1944.
 He was a stonemason and was the owner of Leo Groppo & Son Mason Contractors.
 He served as mayor of Winsted, Connecticut 1965 to 1967.
 From 1959 to 1985 he served in the Connecticut House of Representatives as a Democrat and was majority leader.
 In 1985–1987, Groppo was commissioner of the Connecticut Department of Revenue Services.
 He died in Winsted, Connecticut.